17anguyen/WeatherApp/README.md

-# Weather-page
+# Weather Dashboard Application
-a weather dashboard with the ability to search by city choice url for usage: https://17anguyen.github.io/Weather-page/
+A weather dashboard with the ability to search by city choice by creating a fetch request to an API url for usage: https://17anguyen.github.io/Weather-page/

 ## worked with